Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Acknowledgments

 \section{Acknowledgments}

 R.J. and X.S. gratefully acknowledge the support of the National Science Foundation (NSF), USA, under Grant No. $2429424$, and the support of the University of Kentucky, USA, through the faculty start-up fund.
 The authors also thank Dr. Burigede Liu for generously sharing the learning-based OUQ codes.
+The comments and suggestions of the anonymous reviewers have improved the quality and scope of this work.